1550 Crossways Blvd.

 The MacArthur Memorial is a series of four buildings commissioned in the 1960s to commemorate the life of one of America's most awarded military heroes, Douglas MacArthur.
-The buildings include the MacArthur Theater, where you can see a documentary on the colorful life of the man himself, the Jean MacArthur Research Center, the museum proper and a gift shop.
-The museum, in particular, is worth a visit, as it not only details MacArthur's life in full, but several wars from the Civil War to the Korean War and those who fought in them are documented.
+In 1964, General MacArthur was laid to rest in the main building.
+The memorial also pays tribute to the men and women who served alongside the General during both World Wars and the Korean War.
+The memorial museum, in particular, is worth a visit, as it not only details MacArthur's life in full, but also several wars from the Civil War to the Korean War.

 Start off your journey on Norfolk's Civil War Trail at the VisitNorfolk office, where you'll pick up the map that will guide you through Norfolk's Civil War history.
 This trail passes through many historic sites in the city that played a role in the Civil War.
 On your self-guided tour you will pass through Fort Norfolk, the Black Civil War Memorial and Freemason District, among other points of historical interest.
 A perfect and educational outing for a day out in Norfolk.